kokilapatelus/Web-Api/LearnDapper/Readme.txt

 	with the help of constructor.
 	Create a new SqlConnection Object to hold Sql connection CreateConnection Method.
 (Import necessary namespace)

+Now Register DBContext Class in to service container of Programme.cs File.

+builder.Services.AddTransient<DapperDBContext>();

 ---------------------------------------------------------------------------------------------------------------------------

+Create A Repository to hold the data

+Create a EmployeeRepo.cs class and IEmployeeRepo.cs interface to hold the data receive from SQL Database

+Declare a method below in the interface and implement in EmployeeRepo Class.

+IEmployeeRepo.cs

+Task<List<Employee>> GetAll();

+EmployeeRepo.cs Class

+Inject DapperDB Class in the constructor of EmployeeRepo Class and hold the value of dbcontext in private variable.

+Register IEmployee Interface and EmployeeRepo Class in the programme.cs file to add dependancies.

+builder.Services.AddTransient<IEmployeeRepo, EmployeeRepo>();